userjhbr/dream-interpretation-app/README.md

 - **User Authentication:** Users can create accounts and log in securely.
 - **Dream Interpretation:** Submit a dream description and receive interpretations based on Freud's and Jung's theories.
+- **Dream Interpretation with Feelings:** Submit a dream description along with feelings experienced during the dream to receive interpretations tailored to emotional context.
 - **Backend:** Built with Flask, SQLite for data storage.
 - **Frontend:** HTML/CSS/JavaScript for basic UI.